The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: The Ambiguity of the Fundamental

 Stating therefore that: \begin{proposition} \textbf{The parthood relationship needs a spatio-temporal framework.} \end{proposition} From this and the previous conclusion, we see that: \begin{proposition} \textbf{The parthood relation fails as a fundamentality device for IST} \end{proposition} IST would thus be a form of monism unable to account for the relations between part and whole, no longer being viable to conceive of parts as spatially defined.

-In this sense, IST is comparable to loop quantum gravity (LQG)~\cite{Rovelli2014}, where the fundamental structure of reality is also non-spatio-temporal in relativistic terms.
-However, if the issue for LQG takes the form of an inquiry around the ontological status of relativistic spacetime---the well-known problem of \textit{spacetime emergence}~\cite{LeBihan2018,Huggett2018}---for IST the problem concerns the relations of fundamentality between its mereological structures.
+In this sense, IST is comparable to loop quantum gravity (LQG)~\citep{Rovelli2014}, where the fundamental structure of reality is also non-spatio-temporal in relativistic terms.
+However, if the issue for LQG takes the form of an inquiry around the ontological status of relativistic spacetime---the well-known problem of \textit{spacetime emergence}~\citep{LeBihan2018,Huggett2018}---for IST the problem concerns the relations of fundamentality between its mereological structures.

 To avoid all this IST therefore faces a profound mereological challenge: it must redefine the parthood relation $P$.
-Viable proposals already exist; Le Bihan~\cite{LeBihan2018} suggests, for example, removing any spatial reference---explicit or intuitive---from the definition of parthood relation, developing a logical mereology, as proposed by L.A.
-Paul~\cite{Paul2002}.
+Viable proposals already exist; \cite{LeBihan2018} suggests, for example, removing any spatial reference---explicit or intuitive---from the definition of parthood relation, developing a logical mereology, as proposed by \cite{Paul2002}.
 In this approach, the cosmos decomposes into spatio-temporal substructures understood as proper logical parts.
+Another possible route could be to follow the ``coherentist'' proposal by \cite{Morganti2021} for framing the ontology of QM in terms of structures of symmetric non-mereological dependence relations thus abandoning the usual layered conception endorsed by usual accounts of structuralism and holism.
+While the metaphysical picture presented by the two authors is concerned specifically with entanglement without referring to superdeterminism, the framework could potentially be extended to describe the metaphysics of IST.

 However, these proposals, while promising, remain still underdeveloped and are neither considered nor discussed by proponents of IST.
-Indeed, the issue is entirely overlooked~\cite{HanceHossenfelderPalmer2022}, leaving (this form of) superdeterminism, for now, in a state of profound metaphysical unpalatability.
+Indeed, the issue is entirely overlooked, leaving (this form of) superdeterminism, for now, in a state of profound metaphysical unpalatability.